 If a permanent tooth is chipped or broken:

 - Collect all pieces of the tooth.

 - Call a dentist right away to schedule a visit.

-Go to the dentist or emergency room right away after following these steps:
+Go to the dentist or emergency room after following these steps:

 - Find the tooth.
-Call a dentist or emergency room right away if you aren't sure if it's a permanent tooth (baby teeth have smooth edges).
+Call a dentist right away or go to an emergency room if you aren't sure if it's a permanent tooth (baby teeth have smooth edges).

 - Hold the tooth by the crown (the "chewing" end of the tooth) — not the root.

-- Place the tooth in a balanced salt solution (a commercially available sterile product), if you have it.
-If not, place the tooth in a container of milk or your child's saliva.
+- Place the tooth in a balanced salt solution (like Save-A-Tooth), if you have it.
+If not, place the tooth in a saline solution or a container of milk or your child's saliva.
 You also can place the tooth between your lower lip and gum.
-Do not store it in tap water.
+Don't store it in tap water.